Herman Miller Aeron vs Steelcase Leap: Ultimate Showdown

 I’ve never felt like I ran out of real estate for my elbows or forearms while sitting in it.

-Besides being bigger and more useful, the arm pads look and feel more premium overall.
-They are a nice touchpoint that I enjoy interacting with.
+Besides being bigger and more useful, they look and feel more premium overall.
+Softly padded leatherette is a nice touchpoint that you’ll enjoy interacting with.

 (Related: Sihoo M90 Office Chair: Best Budget Pick?)